v-HUB: A Benchmark for Video Humor Understanding from Vision and Sound: Visual-Centric Video Humor Curation

 \subsection{Humor Video Sources}

 Our goal is to collect humorous videos that are visual-centric and illustrate diverse humor.
 A straightforward approach is to collect humorous clips from silent comedies that are entirely devoid of speech.
-Though silent films may contain recorded music, sound effect, and few captions, which may contribute to the expression of humor, the humor primarily arises from the visual modality.
+Though silent films may contain recorded music, sound effects, and few captions, which may contribute to the expression of humor, the humor primarily arises from the visual modality.
 A major issue with silent film clips is that they have rather narrow themes and employ limited storytelling techniques.
 To enhance the diversity of humor in our dataset, we further incorporate user-generated short funny videos from the Internet.
-Specifically, we selected videos from an X account (@humansnocontext) that frequently shares humorous clips with minimal reliance on speech or text-based context.
+Specifically, we select videos primarily from an X account (@humansnocontext) that frequently shares humorous clips with minimal reliance on speech or text-based context.\footnote{Though most videos are sourced from a single X account, the content is sufficiently diverse (see Figure~\ref{fig:dataset}), as the account owner collects humorous videos from across the Internet.} We also use a subset of YouTube videos from~\citet{xie2024funqa} to diversify video sources.
 Thus, our dataset comprises humorous videos from two different domains that complement each other (see Figure~\ref{fig:datasetPipeline}):

 \begin{itemize}[leftmargin=*] \item \textbf{Charlie Chaplin’s Silent Films:} We reviewed Charlie Chaplin’s classic silent films from 1914 to 1938 and collected 729 funny clips.
 Each humor is ensured to be self-contained, without relying on additional video contexts.
-Figure~\ref{fig:datasetPipeline} shows an example in this domain. \item \textbf{User-Generated Funny Videos:} We reviewed the X user \href{https://x.com/humansnocontext}{@humansnocontext}'s tweets posted between March 28, 2023 and October 12, 2024 and collected 18080 short funny videos.
+Figure \ref{fig:datasetPipeline} shows an example in this domain. \item \textbf{User-Generated Funny Videos:} We reviewed the X user \href{https://x.com/humansnocontext}{@humansnocontext}'s tweets posted between March 28, 2023 and October 12, 2024 and collected 18080 short funny videos.
+To ensure diverse video sources, we collected 1769 surprising YouTube videos from~\citet{xie2024funqa}.

 \end{itemize}